Resources

 Dwight K. Nelson

-Since 1983, Dwight Nelson has served as lead pastor of the Pioneer Memorial Church on the campus of Andrews University.
-He preaches on the “New Perceptions” telecast, teaches at the theological seminary and has written some books, including The Chosen.
+Dwight Nelson served as lead pastor of the Pioneer Memorial Church on the campus of Andrews University from 1983 to 2023.
+During his time at Pioneer he spoke on the “New Perceptions” telecast, taught at the theological seminary and has written books, including The Chosen.
 He and his wife, Karen, are blessed with two married children and 2 granddaughters.

 Offering